top of page

 P(blesses himself): God bless us!

-B: What is it now Pierino? is the snow taking a slightly unexpected turn to the left? this bridge has been trod on by sundry saints, popes - troupes of virgins?
-Devotions are hours away yet (gasps) did you see a bogle? er - a ghost?
+B: Oibò!
+What is it now Pierino?
+Is the snow taking a slightly unexpected turn to the left?
+Has this bridge been trod on by divers saints? - popes? - by troupes of virgins from the Barbary Coast?
+Why, devotions are hours away as yet! (gasps with horror) Holy fires!! - did you perchance see a bogle? - er - that is, a ghost?

 P: Nothing like it - look - see that very old woman carrying sticks on her back (points with whip) - I would swear on Joseph's donkey if that's not (whispers) Maria Montanari

 P(inattentive): Me?
-I'm not afraid of her!
-Why, I imagined she was long dead
+I'm not afraid of her! - no, I'm neither afraid nor shivering! (is in fact a mess of shudders) - Dio, I imagined she was long dead

 B(piqued): Oh, how I love phenomena! - how do you know her?